- Court Business

 - How is the judicial branch different from the other two branches of government?

-- What are the kinds of court cases, and which are heard in federal court?
+- What are the kinds of court cases heard in federal court?

 - Have any famous or important cases been tried at the federal courthouse in St. Louis?